wojtekrajtar/resume/README.md

-# resume
+# Wojtek Rajtar, Technical Writer - resume and portfolio

-Curriculum Vitae of Wojtek Rajtar, Technical Writer
+This repository contains a Curriculum Vitae and a portfolio for Wojciech Rajtar, a Technical Writer.